harperreed/harper.blog/content/post/2024-03-25-my-office-is-talking-shit.md

 When GPT-3 was released in 2020, I immediately started building weird software to use it.
 I started thinking a lot about how to use this technology in my every day.
 I built lots of “bots.”
 Most of them had a very “personal” tone to their output.

-My favorite trick is to take structured `JSON` data and convert it to prose via the LLM.
+My favorite "emergent" trick is to take structured `JSON` data and convert it to **prose** via the LLM.
+When I say prose, I don't mean poems.
+I mean words and sentences.

 {{< image src="/images/posts/api-llm-lol.png" caption="my new favorite graph">}}

 Specifically I take json:
 ```json